 Demand for nucleotide seasonings is also expected to continue growing due to the expansion of the market for processed foods and a trend toward adding more seasonings to products.

 The Ajinomoto Group’s market share for both product categories is one of the world’s largest, and we intend to maintain a dominant market position.

-The global aspartame market continues to grow due to corporate customer needs to reduce sweetener costs and rising calls to reduce sugar, which is associated with an increase in related health issues worldwide.
+The global high-intensity sweetener market continues to grow due to corporate customer needs to reduce sweetener costs and rising calls to reduce sugar, which is associated with an increase in related health issues worldwide.
 We will contribute to consumer health and wellbeing around the world by providing the value of stress-free deliciousness that sugar cannot match.